International Rescue Committee: Founding

 The International Relief Association (IRA) was founded in 1931 in Germany by two left-wing factions, the Communist Party Opposition (KPO) and the Socialist Workers Party (SAP).
 Its purpose was to aid victims of state oppression and persecution.
 After the Nazis took power in 1933, the organization moved its headquarters to Paris.

-The KPO consisted of the 'right opposition' – communists who had been purged by Stalin in 1929 because of their support for Nikolai Bukharin.
+The KPO consisted of the "right opposition" – communists who had been purged by Stalin in 1929 because of their support for Nikolai Bukharin.
 Among those purged was Jay Lovestone, the erstwhile head of the American Communist Party.
 It was Lovestone who formed an American section of the International Relief Association in 1933.
 Among those who joined him was Albert Einstein.
-Its purpose was to assist Germans suffering under Adolf Hitler's government – particularly supporters of the 'right opposition'.
+Its purpose was to assist Germans suffering under Adolf Hitler's government – particularly supporters of the "right opposition".
 Later, refugees from Mussolini's Italy and Franco's Spain were assisted.

 In 1940, European exiles and American liberals close to First Lady Eleanor Roosevelt, founded the Emergency Rescue Committee (ERC) to aid European refugees trapped in Vichy France.
-ERC founding member Varian Fry arrived in Marseilles within a few weeks of the fall of France, where he pulled together a small team that was instrumental in helping many individuals escape Vichy and the Nazis to safety in the U.S. and elsewhere.
+ERC founding member Varian Fry arrived in Marseille within a few weeks of the fall of France, where he pulled together a small team that was instrumental in helping many individuals escape Vichy and the Nazis to safety in the U.S. and elsewhere.
 Over 2,000 political, cultural, union and academic leaders were rescued in just 13 months, ending when Fry was expelled by the Vichy French.
 Fry also worked closely with British intelligence, helping to establish escape routes for British servicemen.
-Fry also took a map showing the distribution of mines in the Mediterranean that he received from a refugees and gave it to an agent of British intelligence.
+Fry also took a map showing the distribution of mines in the Mediterranean that he received from a refugee and gave it to an agent of British intelligence.

 In 1942, after the US entered the Second World War, IRA and ERC joined forces under the name International Relief and Rescue Committee, which was later shortened to the International Rescue Committee.
 The organization was financed largely by the National War Fund.

-According to historian Eric Thomas Chester, by the 1950s the IRC had evolved into a global operation functioning as an integral link in the CIA's covert network, became deeply involved in the volatile confrontations between the two superpowers, and participated in an array of sensitive clandestine operations.
+While historian Eric Thomas Chester writes that by the 1950s the IRC had evolved into a global operation functioning as an integral link in the CIA's covert network, became deeply involved in the volatile confrontations between the two superpowers, and participated in an array of sensitive clandestine operations, many other historians have taken a less polemical tone about the IRC during this period, arguing that the ‘relationship’, where one existed, was of cooperative collaboration only where goals aligned - as opposed to one of cooptation by any intelligence services.